rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - description: A description of the code
 - updateTime: the time at which the mailbox was last updated, in milliseconds since the UNIX epoch.
 - href: a link to the instance resource for this mailbox.
-- user: a link to the “users” resource for the user to whom this mailbox belongs.
+- user: a link to the "users" resource for the user to whom this mailbox belongs.
-- provider: a link to the “mailproviders” resource identifying the provider that hosts this mailbox.
+- provider: a link to the "mailproviders" resource identifying the provider that hosts this mailbox.
 - email: the email address for this mailbox.

 Below is a description of each status along with their meanings: